fer-aguirre/cookiecutter-data-analysis/README.md

-# Cookiecutter Data Analysis 🍪
+# Cookiecutter Data Analysis Extensive 🕸

-My personal [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for data analysis projects using Python.

 A [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for data analysis projects using Python.
 By using this template, users can save time and effort in setting up project directories, ensuring consistency across projects, and promoting collaboration among team members.